vlio20/utils-decorators/README.md

 ## @execTime (method)
-Invocation of the decorated method will happen immediately, but if another invocation of this method will happen during the provided time (in ms) it will be ignored.
+Measures the time that takes for the decorated method to response.
+By default will log the result using `console.info()` but this can be changed by providing your own reporter function.

 ```typescript
 function execTime<T>(arg?: ReportFunction | string): ExactTimeReportable<T>